codetalker7/dotfiles/README.md

 I largely followed [Evan Chen's local text setup]()

-1. We'll use `evince` as our pdf viewer: https://wiki.gnome.org/Apps/Evince.
+1. We'll use `zathura` as our pdf viewer: https://pwmt.org/projects/zathura/installation/.
 It is super smooth.
-Check `man evince` to see how to use it.
+Check `man zathura` to see how to use it.

 2. **Install `TeX Live`:** I largely followed this tutorial for Jammy Jellyfish: https://linuxconfig.org/how-to-install-latex-on-ubuntu-22-04-jammy-jellyfish-linux.
 I installed the `texlive-latex-extra` package from `apt`.
 Next, check the `tlgmr` version: